krlawrence/graph/ChangeHistory.md

 Starting with the v275 release, this file will contain a record of the major changes and updates made in each release.

+## Release 282 change history (RELEASE DATE TBD)

+Placeholder for the next release that will be some time in 2019.

+Here is a link to the [Git diffs](https://github.com/krlawrence/graph/compare/v281-tp-3.3.4...master) between this release and the prior one.

+- Added a small section with a pointer to the latest sample data.
+- Cleaned up some wording

 ## Release 281 change history (December 26th 2018)

 Here is a link to the [Git diffs](https://github.com/krlawrence/graph/compare/v280-tp.3.3.3...v281-tp-3.3.4) between this release and the prior one.